Thermalization within a Stark manifold through Rydberg atom interactions

 The dynamics of thermalization in isolated systems have been studied experimentally, including trapped ion systems~\cite{clos_TimeResolvedObservationThermalization_2016}, superconducting qubits~\cite{chen_ObservationStrongWeak_2021,zhu_ObservationThermalizationInformation_2022}, and nitrogen-vacancy centers~\cite{martin_ControllingLocalThermalization_2023}.
 Systems that fail to thermalize have also been studied extensively in recent years.
 This includes many-body localization~\cite{luschen_ObservationSlowDynamics_2017}, Hilbert space fragmentation~\cite{sala_ErgodicityBreakingArising_2020}, and quantum many-body scars~\cite{turner_QuantumScarredEigenstates_2018,turner_WeakErgodicityBreaking_2018,evrard_QuantumScarsRegular_2024,evrard_ManyBodyOscillationsThermalization_2021,spielman_QuantumManybodyScars_2024}.
 Cold atoms, in particular, provide an ideal platform for studying equilibration and thermalization~\cite{ueda_QuantumEquilibrationThermalization_2020}.
 Thermalization was recently observed in a Rydberg atom array~\cite{zhao_ObservationQuantumThermalization_2025} and in Bose-Einstein condensates~\cite{kaufman_QuantumThermalizationEntanglement_2016,prufer_CondensationThermalizationEasyplane_2022}.
 The relaxation of the magnetization in a spin-1/2 model was observed using Rydberg atoms in an amorphous cloud~\cite{orioli_RelaxationIsolatedDipolarInteracting_2018}.

 In this letter, we study the equilibrium state of an isolated system of cold Rydberg atoms, excited in a magneto-optical trap, which interact via few-body dipole-dipole interactions.
-We numerically predict the thermal state using dynamical typicality and compare directly to our experimental results at a wide range of densities.
+We numerically predict the thermal state using dynamical quantum typicality and compare directly, for the first time, to experimental results at a wide range of densities.
 We find that while our system equilibrates to a steady state, it does not thermalize.

 \textit{Experiment\textemdash}Our experimental platform consists of an amorphous sample of ultracold Rydberg atoms that change electronic states through resonant dipole-dipole interactions.
-We apply an electric field to Stark shift the electronic states, which group into clusters of nearly equidistant ``rungs'' of an energy ladder.
+We apply an electric field to Stark shift the electronic states, which group into clusters that form the nearly-equidistant ``rungs'' of an energy ladder.
 A cluster near the center of this ladder is initially excited, after which long-range interactions redistribute energy to the clusters above and below until a steady state is reached.
 Following a set interaction time, we quantify this redistribution using a combination of microwave spectroscopy and selective field ionization.
-We repeat this process for a broad range of densities.
+We repeat this process for a broad range of Rydberg densities.

 We first cool and trap about $10^6$ rubidium-85 atoms in a magneto-optical trap using two 780~nm lasers that drive the $5s_{1/2} \rightarrow 5p_{3/2}$, $F=3 \rightarrow F=4$ cycling transition and the $F=2 \rightarrow F=3$ hyperfine pumping transition.
 To reach $n=34$ Rydberg states, pulsed 776~nm and 1265~nm lasers excite from $5p$ to $5d$ and then from $5d$ to Rydberg states with $nf$ character, respectively.
 The width of the Rydberg excitation pulse is 250~ns.